FloraWebDesigner/project-management/README.md

 # quirky-directory

-A directory for student created quirky websites.
+A directory for student-created quirky websites.

-This project includes LOGIN part.
+This project includes a LOGIN part.

-Login Info:
+Login Info

 Email: test@123.com

 Password: test.123